patrickjrock/AD3_syt_sim/README.md

 ### NAMD configuration

 Based on our analysis of the hydrogen bonding across different acceleration parameters, we decided to use `alpha=200` and `dual=off` in our final runs.
 We used our lab's crystal structure of synaptotagmin C2A and C2B to generate the mutants of interest with pymol's mutagenesis wizard.
 Each of the 6 resulting structures was run under different random seeds for 50,000,000 frames with a timestep of 2 femtoseconds (total of 100 ns) on lonestar 5.
 The pdb structures were solvated and ionized in a cube and minimized for 1000 frames.
 A single atom in the center of the protein was restrained to prevent drifting.
+We restrained residue 226 in C2A and 359 in C2B.

 Methods
 -------